pierre-lecocq/corelib/README.md

 * `Corelib::Cache` is a simple wrapper for `Memcached`.
 * `Corelib::Mailer` is a simple wrapper for `Mail`.
 * `Corelib::Queue` is a simple wrapper for `Beanstalkd`.
+* `Corelib::Search` is a simple wrapper for `Elasticsearch`.
-* `Corelib::Model` is a class that models can extend to provide simple schema and properties features.
+* `Corelib::Model` is a class that any model can extend to provide simple schema and properties features.
 * `Corelib::Log` is a simple wrapper for `Logger`.
 Can be activated by including the `Corelib::Loggable` module.

+## Modules

+* `Corelib::Propertized` provides dynamic properties to an object.
+* `Corelib::Schematized` provides a database schema capabilities to an object.
+* `Corelib::Connectable` provides a pool of connections to an object.

 ## Commands